Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 ---

 <p style="display:none">
-Delivers deadly strikes with speed and panache
+Delivers Deadly Strikes with Speed and Panache
 </p>

 # Swashbuckler

-> *Delivers deadly strikes with speed and panache*
+> *Delivers Deadly Strikes with Speed and Panache*

 As a Swashbuckler, you focus on the art of the blade, bringing speed, elegance, and charm to your combat style—topped off with an exquisite flourish of panache.
 You excel in single combat, and your methods make a duel look like a flamboyant performance.